Flo-R1der/ambientika-smart_4_home-assistant/readme.md

 ### 7. Duplicate to "Ambientika 2" if you have multiple Master-devices
 The Feedback and my newer experience on master-slave logic is positive.
-In case you have multiple devices set as **Master** you need to copy all the yaml-code assigned with id/name "Ambientika 1" and duplicat it to "Ambientika 2" for example.
+In case you have multiple devices set as **Master** you need to copy all the yaml-code assigned with id/name "Ambientika 1" and duplicate it to "Ambientika 2" for example.
 On Windows machines you might use `CTRL + H` to start the mass replacement and:
 - find: ``_1`` (most entities) / ``-1`` (secrets) *
 - replace: ``_2`` / ``-2``